 - showing how analytical psychology can lead to a better understanding of contemporary global concerns relating to the environment, politics, religion; or

 - expanding the concepts of analytical psychology as they are applied clinically

 Each year, the selected lecturer delivers lectures over a 2-day period in Zurich based on a previously unpublished book-length work.
 Chiron Publications publishes this work as a new volume in the Zurich Lecture Series, of which Murray Stein and Steve Buser are co-editors.

-- Brochure Zurich Lecture Series 2017 (coming soon)
+- Brochure Zurich Lecture Series 2019 (incl.
+Registration Form)